radekstepan/burnchart/README.md

 ##Next

-Create a range of days between two dates.
+Map closed tasks to a range of dates while maintaining the points remaining stats.

 ##Project Charter